gradhep/neos-scratch/README.md

 # neos-scratch
 various studies and demos relating to neos -- see gradhep/neos for the full repo

+### note -- this is a python 3.7/3.8 compatible project only!

 ## dev

 to keep formatting nice, initialize pre-commit (after possible `python -m pip install pre-commit`):